hp4k1h5/agora/README.md

 time.

 All polls are cleared when switching workstations.
 For now, you will have to manually restart them.

-Use command `poll` followed immediately by the interval to start or stop a component polling.
+Try `[all poll1.5e3` to set all components polling at 1.5 second intervals.
+This is the same as calling `[all poll1500`.
+Use `[all poll` to stop all components polling.

 **examples**
 ```bash
 [3 poll60000              --> poll the 3rd window every 60 seconds